-Chemicals Kronos Worldwide, Inc. Our Chemicals Segment is operated through our majority control of Kronos.
-Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO 2 ").
-TiO 2 is used to impart whiteness, brightness, opacity and durability to a wide variety of products, including paints, plastics, paper, fibers and ceramics.
-Additionally, TiO 2 is a critical component of everyday applications, such as coatings, plastics and paper, as well as many specialty products such as inks, foods and cosmetics.
-Component Products CompX International Inc. We operate in the component products industry through our majority control of CompX.
-CompX is a leading manufacturer of security products used in the recreational transportation, postal, office and institutional furniture, cabinetry, tool storage, healthcare and a variety of other industries.
-CompX also manufactures stainless steel exhaust systems, gauges, throttle controls, wake enhancement systems, trim tabs and related hardware and accessories for the recreational marine industry.
-Real Estate Management and Development Basic Management, Inc. and The LandWell Company We operate in real estate management and development through our majority control of BMI and LandWell.
-BMI provides utility services to certain industrial and municipal customers and owns real property in Henderson, Nevada.
+Our Chemicals Segment is operated through our majority control of Kronos.
+Kronos is a leading global producer and marketer of value-added titanium dioxide pigments ("TiO2").
+TiO2 is used to impart whiteness, brightness, opacity and durability to a wide variety of products, including paints, plastics, paper, fibers and ceramics.
+Additionally, TiO2 is a critical component of everyday applications, such as coatings, plastics and paper, as well as many specialty products such as inks, cosmetics and pharmaceuticals.

+We operate in the component products industry through our majority control of CompX.
+CompX is a leading manufacturer of security products used in the postal, recreational transportation, office and institutional furniture, cabinetry, tool storage, healthcare and a variety of other industries.
+CompX is also a leading manufacturer of wake enhancement systems, stainless steel exhaust systems, gauges, throttle controls, trim tabs and related hardware and accessories for the recreational marine industry.

+We operate in real estate management and development through our majority control of BMI and LandWell.
+BMI owns real property in Henderson, Nevada and through its wholly-owned subsidiaries provides utility services to certain industrial and municipal customers.
 LandWell is engaged in efforts to develop certain land holdings for commercial, industrial and residential purposes in Henderson, Nevada.